John Gregory Dunne

 John Gregory Dunne (May 25, 1932 – December 30, 2003) was an American writer.
 He began his career as a journalist for Time magazine before expanding into writing criticism, essays, novels, and screenplays.
 He often collaborated with his wife, Joan Didion.

 Early life

-Dunne was born in Hartford, Connecticut, and was a younger brother of author Dominick Dunne.
-He was the son of Dorothy Frances (née Burns) and Richard Edwin Dunne (1894–1946), a hospital chief of staff and prominent heart surgeon.
-With several siblings, he grew up in a large, wealthy Irish Catholic family.
-Their maternal grandfather, Dominick Francis Burns (1857–1940), founded the Park Street Trust Company.
+Dunne was born in Hartford, Connecticut and was a younger brother of author Dominick Dunne.
+He was the son of Dorothy Frances (née Burns) and Richard Edwin Dunne (1894–1946), a hospital chief of staff and heart surgeon.
+John was the fifth of six children in the family.
+John's maternal grandfather, Dominick Francis Burns (1857–1940), founded the Park Street Trust Company.

-The young Dunne developed a severe stutter and took up writing to express himself.
+John Dunne developed a severe stutter as a child and took up writing to express himself.
 He learned to manage it by observing others.
-He attended the Portsmouth Priory School and graduated from Princeton University in 1954, where he was member of Tiger Inn.
+He attended the Portsmouth Abbey School and graduated from Princeton University in 1954, where he was a member of Tiger Inn.